reina-peh/NUS-Datathon-2024/README.md

 Over the past 2-3 days, we have conducted extensive data analysis, data pre-processing, model training steps to predict the outcomes of `f_purchase_lh` using Python.
 There were a total of 304 columns in the parquet file provided by Singlife, which contained 3 different dtypes: float64(44), int64(46) and object(214).
 A significant number of columns with object dtype actually contained numerical values.

 ### Overview of Methods/Libraries
-1. Data Exploration and Cleaning
+1. EDA (refer to past iterations section) and Cleaning
 2. Feature Engineering
 3. Imputation Techniques (SimpleImputer, IterativeImputer)
 4. RandomUnderSampler